History of medicine in the Philippines: Medical literature

 During the Spanish period in the Philippines, Fr.
 Miguel Aganduru, a Recollect priest, published the Manual de Medicinas Caseras para Consuelo de los Pobres Indios (Medical Manual to Aid the Poor Indians).
 Aganduru wrote the medical manual to help ordinary Filipinos, with the assumption that such commoners could read the text of the book that was written in Spanish.
 Another type of such book that was intended to help ordinary Filipinos was of the Jesuit Fr.
 Paul Klein's 1708 Remedios faciles para diferentes infermedades por el P. Pablo Clain de la Compania de Jesus para el alivio, y Socorro de las PP. Ministros Evangelicos de las Doctrinas de los Naturales (Easy Remedies for Different Illnesses by Fr.
 Paul Klein, S.J. to Assist Ministers Evangelising the Natives).

 Other works include Dominican Fr.
 Fernando de Santa Maria's Manuel de Medicinas Caseras para Consuelo de las Pobres Indios en las Provincias y Pueblos donde no hay Medicina, ni Botica (Domestic Medicines to Aid the Poor Indians in the Provinces and Towns with neither Physicians nor Pharmacies, a work that he started from 1730 and was completed in 1786), Dominican Fr.
 Juan de Vergara's Tratado sobre medicinas caseras, Fr.
 Ignacio Mercado's Libro de Medicinas (Book of Medicines), Fr.
 Juan Biso's Tratado de Arboles y Hierbas de Indias (Treatise on Forests and Herbs of the Indians), Fr.
 Antonio Llanos' La Medicina Domestica (Domestic Medicine), Fr.
 Rodrigo de San Miguel's Manual de Medicina Domestica (Manual on Domestic Medicine), and Fr.
 Manuel Vilches' Manuel del Mediquillo Visaya (Manuel of the Visayan Traditional Healers).

+Medicine in American Colonized Philippines (1900s–1940s)

+By the early 1900s, the number of physicians increased in the Philippines.
+During the time that American troops entered Manila in 1898, they observed the unsanitary condition of the place.
+During the American occupation, sanitation problems and epidemics became concerns among American authorities.
+Victor Heiser, Director of the Bureau of Health from 1905 to 1913, noted the incompetency of medical personnel and lack of proper hospitals.
+Dean Conant Worcester, Secretary of the Department of the Interior in the Philippine Islands, also shared the same sentiments as Heiser.
+He comments that what the Philippines needed was a good sanition system, honest government, and education.